Mrian07/Proyeksi/docs/development/report-a-bug/README.md

 * Which browser did you use when you experienced the error?
 * Do you receive any error messages in the browser console when the error occurs?
 Please include the error message if applicable.
 * Please also include the contents of the browser's developer tool's network tab where applicable.
-* If you are self-hosting please include logs from `sudo openproject logs` gathered while you are reproducing the error.
+* If you are self-hosting please include logs from `sudo proyeksiapp logs` gathered while you are reproducing the error.

 Example: